 Response:

 This research explores the experiences of graduate students in the environmental sciences when acquiring statistical computing skills, focusing on the experiences that fostered or inhibited learning.
-Each participant emphasized the importance of applying the statistical concepts learned in the classroom to their own research.
-Through these experiences participants were able to see how messy the implementation of statistics can be.
+In section 4.1 each participant emphasized the importance of applying the statistical concepts learned in the classroom to their own research.
+Through these experiences participants were able to see how messy the implementation of statistics can be (lines 432-434).
 The resources used by each of these participants when wrangling with statistical computing tasks necessary for their research vary, but every participant reiterated the importance of the experiences from independent research experience on acquiring statistical computing knowledge in the context of environmental science research.

 Review: